 You've got this far - employers only interview people who they think could do the job.

 Push yourself to the back of the chair, let the chair support your back and let your shoulders relax.

 Take slow and full breaths, letting your stomach rise and fall - it'll help you think more clearly, lower your heartbeat and make your voice stronger.

 What you do physically affects you mentally and helps you connect better with the interviewer.

 Stand with your head held high, legs planted firmly apart and your hands on your hips.
 Hold this confident pose for a few moments and see how it makes you feel.
 Practise it in the toilets before your interview (remember to close the door first!)

 Online interviews are becoming a common feature of recruitment.
 Here are some technical tips to help you get ready:

 - Software and internet connection

-Check with the recruiter what they will be using and what steps, if any, you need to take before the interview, e.g. download software, check your internet connection is stable and that you have enough data.
+Check with the recruiter what they’ll be using and what steps you need to take before the interview.
+For example, you may need to download software.
+You should also check that your internet connection is stable and you have enough data.

 - Test your equipment